christianberkman/tambula/readme.md

 * string `$countryCode` Country code result from geoplugin.net query
 * string `$requestQuery` query portion of the request url, cannot be set from outside class
 * array `$routes` available paths and routes, set by `loadRoutesFromJson()`
+* array `$filters` array of filters

 ## Private functions
-`findLanguageCode` Find language key, wildcard or fallback and return single array element (string) `compileRoute` Replace regex groups from the request url into the route and appends $this->requestQuery `appendQuery` Appends the request query to the route (if not null)
+`filterRoute` Filter the route, find wildcard or fallback and return single array element (string) `compileRoute` Replace regex groups from the request url into the route and appends $this->requestQuery `appendQuery` Appends the request query to the route (if not null)